AAA Editor Notes

 Included among the village buildings are a bank, a beauty shop, a courthouse, a dentist's office, a drug store, a one-room schoolhouse, a post office and log cabins.
 A visitor center contains displays.
 A nature trail, an heirloom garden and an herb garden also are on the grounds.

-Pets on leash are allowed.
+Pet friendly (call for restrictions/fees.).
 Food is available.
 Time: Allow 3 hours minimum.